<img src="https://www.webtraxs.com/webtraxs.php?id=gosuburban&amp;st=img" alt="">

 1. FDA

-The US Food and Drug Administration (FDA) sets compressed air standards for food safety compliance which are designed to protect consumers from potential harm due to contamination.
+The US Food and Drug Administration (FDA) regulates the food and beverage industry and sets compressed air standards for food safety compliance which are designed to protect consumers from potential harm due to contamination.
 These standards cover many aspects, such as:

 • Cleanliness of the air used in food processing: Compressed air must be free from contamination to prevent illness or injury.
 Standards also require that compressed air is kept dry and at a consistent pressure during use to prevent contamination.